Stella Richman is a graphic designer who loves bright contrasting colors, analog objects, and playful typography.

 From woodwork to letterpress, the intentions of these designs are to motivate and reinforce positive behaviors around technology use and implement simple habits that push us towards the analog in order to improve quality of life.

-This work was created as my final thesis project for my MFA in Design at the University of Texas at Austin.
+This work was presented at the MFA in Design 2025 thesis exhibition at the University of Texas at Austin.

 No Phone Zone